Row (database)

-In the context of a relational database, a row—also called a tuple—represents a single, implicitly structured data item in a table.
-In simple terms, a database table can be thought of as consisting of rows and columns.
+In a relational database, a row or "record" or "tuple", represents a single, implicitly structured data item in a table.
+A database table can be thought of as consisting of rows and columns.
 Each row in a table represents a set of related data, and every row in the table has the same structure.

-For example, in a table that represents companies, each row would represent a single company.
-Columns might represent things like company name, company street address, whether the company is publicly held, its VAT number, etc. In a table that represents the association of employees with departments, each row would associate one employee with one department.
+For example, in a table that represents companies, each row might represent a single company.
+Columns might represent things like company name, address, etc. In a table that represents the association of employees with departments, each row would associate one employee with one department.

 The implicit structure of a row, and the meaning of the data values in a row, requires that the row be understood as providing a succession of data values, one in each column of the table.
 The row is then interpreted as a relvar composed of a set of tuples, with each tuple consisting of the two items: the name of the relevant column and the value this row provides for that column.

 Each column expects a data value of a particular type.

 For example, one column might require a unique identifier, another might require text representing a person's name, another might require an integer representing hourly pay in dollars.